 You can request AM to authenticate a user without providing them a session by using the noSession parameter.
-For more information, see "Authenticate Endpoint Parameters".
+For more information, see Authenticate endpoint parameters.

-Using UTF-8 User Names
+UTF-8 user Names

-To use UTF-8 user names and passwords in calls to the /json/authenticate endpoint, base64-encode the string, and then wrap the string as described in RFC 2047:
+To use UTF-8 user names and passwords in calls to the /json/authenticate endpoint, base64-encode the string, and wrap the string as described in RFC 2047 \Box :